 Agenda Content: Motion by Schultz to approve Agenda Content with the following additions, etc. was seconded and passed 5-0.
 Remove and reschedule item 6.
 Zoning Administrator Job Description for March 16, 2016 Board Meeting; renumber item 7 to item 6; add new item 7.
 Board of Review Resolution.

 Citizen Commentary: 1.
 Lee Scott addressed the Board as a resident and also as Chair of the Torch Lake Protection Alliance regarding the proposed DNR engineering at the site on N.W.
 Torch Lake Drive, near McLaughlin Road.
 The Alliance will be closely monitoring the DNR activity there because of a Court injunction from 1997, which called a halt to any further work at that site, until the concerns of the injunction were satisfied.
 2. Sheriff Bean addressed the Board, reviewing the January 911 Report, as well as a comparison of the 2014 vs. 2015 numbers.
-He mentioned that the Road Patrol is finally at full staff, as well as Corrections, but Dispatch is down by three; The County will be implementing a new computerized program called “Smart 911”, which, through a 911 phone call, will link with that homeowner’s self-created household folder, which could contain helpful information such as other phone numbers, occupant/family member names, medical information, etc.; The County is also just implementing a new “Victim Services Unit” made up of volunteers that will be sent to help with victim survivors of suicide.
+He mentioned that the Road Patrol is finally at full staff, as well as Corrections, but Dispatch is down by three; The County will be implementing a new computerized program called “Smart 911”, which, through a 911 phone call, will link with that homeowner’s self-created household folder, which could contain helpful information such as other phone numbers, occupant/family member names, medical information, etc.; The County is also just implementing a new “Victim Services Unit” made up of volunteers that will be sent to help with victim survivors of family tragedies .
 Should be up and running by mid-March; The glitch with the radio system is at the tower and they are working on getting it fixed.

 CONSENT AGENDA: Motion by Amos to approve, minus Clerk Report, was seconded and passed 5-0.